Remediate via Jira

 The workflow is identical to dashboard remediation, but the generated ticket references the specific query instead of the dashboard.

-Jira tickets use Jira markup formatting.
-The ticket body follows this structure:
+Jira tickets use a unified human-readable format with Jira markup.
+The title follows the pattern `[Veza Action] <Severity>: <Query Name>`, and the ticket body follows this structure:

 When remediating via Jira, you can optionally assign the ticket to a specific team member.
 The **Assign To** dropdown lists all Veza users by name and email.
 The selected user's email address is passed to the Jira API to set the ticket assignee.